 Try to avoid rush hours so you can get a window seat and (unless you need it) avoid sitting in the wheelchair section at the front so you won't have to move or give up your seat if someone is boarding with a wheelchair.
 With an unlimited MetroCard you can hop on an off the buses as often as you wish and explore points of interest along the way.
 Bus service is frequent throughout the day with most routes providing service about every 10 minutes.
 Service does drop off to one bus every hour late at night.

-You can download a pdf route map and route summaries for each of the boroughs from MTA Information and Maps.
+You can download a pdf route map and route summaries for each of the boroughs from MTA Maps.
 You can also obtain free printed maps from subway station token booths or on the buses.
 Armed with a route map you should have no difficulty navigating around the city by bus.

 Manhattan Bus Map